By: Harvey Jones | Updated: 9th September 2020.

 With no quarterly account fees or inactivity charges, this really does look like the low-cost platform to beat.

-Fineco charges a spread of 0.8 points on foreign exchange and 0.4 point on CFDs Indices.
+Fineco charges a spread of 0.8 points on foreign exchange and 0.4 points on CFDs Indices.
 There is no commission or additional spread on share CFDs.

 There is a 0.25% custody fee on funds, though that is the maximum and it goes down the more funds you hold in your account.